 - 1 bay leaf

-- 1 fresh jalapeno (seeded and chopped, wear gloves)
+- 1 fresh jalapeno (seeded, deveined and chopped, can wear latex gloves if you're concerned of touching your eyes)

 - 1 cup Goya tomato sauce (or any other latin tomato sauce)